 Can changes be made to the STIP?

-Once a STIP is approved by the Federal Highway Administration (FHWA) and the Federal Transit Authority (FTA), major changes to federally funded projects must be approved through a formal amendment process by FHWA/FTA.
+Once a STIP is approved by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA), major changes to federally funded projects must be approved through a formal amendment process by FHWA/FTA.
 Lesser changes or the correction of incorrect information in the STIP can be accomplished through the Administrative Modification process which does not require federal approval.
 FHWA and MnDOT have developed Guidance for STIP Amendments and Administrative Modifications (PDF).

 What are the anticipated system conditions after the STIP is implemented?

 The Asset Management Outcomes and Needs for STIP Years and Beyond report summarizes expected system condition for pavement and bridge assets on the state highway network in the year 2017.
 This report is intended to give a high-level summary of STIP investments.